pbanaszkiewicz/flamenco/CONTRIBUTING.rst

 5. When you're done making changes, check that your changes pass flake8 and the tests, including testing other Python versions with tox::

-    $ flake8 flamenco tests
+    # includes tests for python 2.7, 3.3, flake8 and for docs as well
-	  $ python setup.py test
+    # BTW: it installs dependencies on its own
     $ tox

-  To get flake8 and tox, just pip install them into your virtualenv.
+  Remember to run ``tox`` from outside of your virtual environment.

 6. Commit your changes and push your branch to GitHub::